RMITLibrary/easy_cite/markdown/apa7thed.md

 Include details of the host or executive producer in the author position and their title.

-Italicise the podcast title and describe the form type inside square parentheses e.g. [Audio podcast].
+Italicise the podcast title and describe the form type inside square brackets e.g. [Audio podcast].

 Provide the exact URL.